20 Best Museums In Florence Italy

 The museum houses works that were removed from the Duomo complex or brought in from outside for conservation.
 With 750 pieces, it’s the world’s largest collection of monumental Florentine sculpture.

 The first thing you see when you walk in the museum is the Hall of Paradise.
-The hall contains a magnificent reconstruction of a Duomo facade.
+The hall contains a magnificent reconstruction of a Duomo facade, torn down in 1587 in favor of a Renaissance facade.

 Michelangelo, Florentine Pieta, 1547-55